 I've completed both a taught postgraduate Masters degree (Cultural and Urban Histories 1650-1850) and a PhD ("Reading habits in Scotland circa 1750-1820" - online PDF) at Dundee University.
 Previously I studied history and classical studies at the Open University, and before that computer science (undergrad + postgrad in the Persistent Programming Research Group) at St Andrews University.
 A list of publications co-authored during my time at St Andrews plus some more recent articles is available.

 I am currently converting my PhD thesis into more academic journal papers.
 I am an Honorary Research Fellow of History, University of Dundee.
-My academic research interests are Scottish social, cultural and reading history, particularly in the 17th, 18th and 19th centuries.
+My academic research interests are Scottish social, cultural, urban and reading history, particularly in the 17th, 18th and 19th centuries.

 For links to my various online presences in social networking sites, like LinkedIn, Twitter, etc. see my Google+ profile page.